rhejos/ipl_data_analysis/README.md

 #### AWS S3 Bucket
 The information for this project is stored within rhea-github AWS S3 bucket.

-#### Databricks notebook
+#### Databricks platform
-Databricks notebook was utilized for this project.
+Databricks platform and juypter notebook was utilized for this project.

 ### Visualizations